 As the name suggests, viral marketing is a product that becomes widespread (often accidentally — or, at least, it appears to be so).
 This increases the popularity of the product and it becomes a temporary trend as buyers continually refer it in their networks.
 One thing to remember here is although this can produce stellar sales results, the success is only temporary— unless you’re a whizz at developing viral products continuously.
 Success in viral marketing is also often encouraged through celebrity endorsements; and this is where scarcity marketing and viral marketing sometimes overlap.

 The eCommerce landscape is evolving.
 This means that the industry will get bigger and better in the coming years and new technological trends will make it more seamless.
 While keeping a track of emerging eCommerce technologies, avoiding SEO mistakes by employing the right eCommerce marketing tools, and optimizing your homepage and product pages are some of the things you can do to ensure that your customers have a good shopping experience.
-The above marketing strategies will hopefully provide a better value to you and make your business more successful in 2020 and beyond.
+The above marketing strategies that should are must-haves for any killer marketing plan will hopefully provide a better value to you and make your business more successful in 2021 and beyond.